-Once life and limb have been secured, attention can turn to historic fabric and artefacts.
-There are few moveable artefacts which could easily be removed in the event of a sudden disaster such as fire, nor any which would justify any significant element of risk, with the exception of the ancient wooden seat, "Bede's chair", which should be removed if this is safe.
+Once life and limb have been secured, attention would turn to historic fabric and artefacts.
+There are few moveable artefacts which could easily be removed in the event of a sudden disaster such as fire, nor any which would justify any significant element of risk.
 The Inventory is attached (a document required of every parish church by Church of England legislation), which gives a list of these.

-The underground archaeological layers and features (including those under the church) are at low risk of damage, but if at all possible heavy vehicles should not be driven or stationed across the area to the south of the church, which could damage the deposits here which are of exceptional significance as defined in the submission documents and a Scheduled Monument.
-The standing fabric of the Medieval monastery, part of the Scheduled Monument, is of considerable significance
+The underground archaeological layers and features are at low risk of damage, but if at all possible heavy vehicles should not be driven or stationed across the area to the south of the church, which could damage the deposits here which are of exceptional significance as defined in the submission documents.

-The original ancient fabric of the building, the chancel, is of exceptional significance as defined in the submission documents, and it is this part of the site which should be the focus of attention.
-The vulnerable carvings to the chancel, especially the foundation inscription, will be afforded special protection, and care should be taken during ingress, egress and by the careful use of water or chemicals not to adversely affect these.
-The same applies to the three windows with their remnants of Anglo-Saxon glass.
+The ancient fabric of the building, the nave west wall and tower, are also of exceptional significance as defined in the submission documents, and it is this part of the site which should be the focus of attention.
+The vulnerable carvings to the west porch will be afforded special protection, and care should be taken during ingress, egress and by the careful use of water or chemicals not to adversely affect these.